Vikas-Jakhar/demand-forecasting-inventory-optimization/README.md

 Re-run the scripts and use whatever numbers you actually get -- they will vary slightly with any changes to the generator or model.

-## Next steps (Project 2)

-Once this is working end-to-end, we move to **Warehouse Management and Operations Optimization**: ABC classification, SKU demand ranking, warehouse slotting, pick-time simulation, and fulfillment KPIs -- the project that maps most directly to the Flipkart NEEV JD's emphasis on day-to-day operations, fulfillment, and process improvement.